-Due to COVID-19, I’m offering distance Reiki sessions through Zoom.
+**Due to COVID-19, I’m offering distance Reiki sessions through Zoom, which are just as effective.
+Please contact me to schedule a treatment.

-In Level 1, you will learn the history of reiki and it’s applications, and you will receive the 1st level attunement, which enables you to practice reiki on yourself and others as a channel for the healing energy.
-You do not need to have any specific background or religious beliefs as anyone can learn this healing modality.
+In Level 1, you will learn the history of reiki and it’s applications, and receive the 1st level attunement, which allows you to begin practicing reiki on yourself and others.

-In Level 2 you will be introduced to the three symbols, learn how to perform distance healing and practice doing a group healing.
+In Level 2 you will be introduced to the three symbols, learn how to perform distance healing and participate in a group healing.
 Prerequisite is Level 1 with me or another Reiki Master/Teacher.

 This training is for: